ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-_Note: release 0.8.23 incorporates changes that track the latest release of Pdfium, release 6611.
-If you are unable to upgrade your Pdfium library, lock `pdfium-render` to `<0.8.23` in your project's `Cargo.toml`._
+Release 0.8.24 introduces the ability to control the version of the Pdfium API used by `pdfium-render`.
+By default `pdfium-render` uses the latest released version of the Pdfium API, potentially requiring you to upgrade your Pdfium library if the latest release contains breaking changes.
+This can be inconvenient!
+To explicitly use an older API version, select one of the crate's Pdfium version feature flags when taking `pdfium-render` as a dependency in your project's `Cargo.toml`.
+See the "Crate features" section below for more information.

 Release 0.8.23 updates the Pdfium bindings to the latest upstream release, adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character in a text page, deprecates the `PdfFont::name()` function in favour of `PdfFont::family()` to match changes in upstream naming, adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data, updates the `examples/fonts.rs` example to demonstrate the new functionality, and adjusts the implementation of some internal functions in response to upstream changes.
 Deprecated items will be removed in release 0.9.0.